zopefoundation/zopetoolkit/source/steeringgroup/decisions.rst

   This is a compromise in the interests of both flexibility and giving hints to people who use our packages.
 We'll see how it goes.

+* New feature releases of packages in the Zope Toolkit should be compatible with Python 2.5 (and 2.6, preferably).
+Python 2.4 compatibility is not required.

+  The following low-level packages are exceptions that do still need Python 2.4 compatibility:

+  * zope.interface, zope.schema, zope.component, zope.event,
+    zope.i18nmessageid